evert/evert.github.com/_posts/2022/2022-09-02-firefox-ubuntu-snap.md

 I should note that some of these issues are now fixed, but I wanted to illustrate what Ubuntu launched with:

+* Printing is completely broken, and I can only print to PDF.
 * [KeePassXC](https://keepassxc.org/), an open source password managers' browser extension no longer works.
 * Firefox thinks that when opening 'localhost:8080' should open the URI scheme 'localhost' and tries to find an application that supports this scheme (now fixed!)